 In these covidest of times, have you put your stack(s) of magazines to good use?
 Made the collages?
 Created the vision boards?
 Read all the articles you’ve been meaning to?

 No?
 You’re not alone.
-The magazines have languished since well before the pandemic and you’ll still have them long after we’ve forgotten about covid if you skip this week’s challenge.
+The magazines have languished since well before the pandemic and you’ll still have them long after we’ve forgotten about covid if you skip this post.

 Whether you have a teetering stack on the corner of the staircase or a hefty selection of bathroom reading, magazines are a staple of the cluttered house.
 Every month, new issues arrive, to be flipped through before landing on the coffee table.
 You’ll read them later, when you have time really dig in.
 They collect dust and slither off the table onto the floor.
 This makes them unhappy – magazines want to be read or used.